evershinemj/English/vocabulary.md

 raise the stakes
 - To increase the level of risk and/or potential reward in a particular situation.
 "Stakes" refers to one's level of involvement.

+---

+boulder
+- A boulder is a large rounded rock. 圆形巨石

+---

+spectacular
+- 壮观的

+---

+U-turn